pauleveritt/pycharm_companion/docs/tutorials/react_typescript/project_cleanup/index.rst

   }

-In PyCharm Professional you can quickly generate markup using :ref:`technology-emmet`.
+In PyCharm Professional you can quickly generate markup using :ref:`kbbtechnology-emmet`.
 Highlight the markup to replace and enter ``div>h1<enter>Hello React``:

 .. image:: screenshots/emmet.png